Baunsgaard/baunsgaard.github.io/index.md

 ## mail: seb\[AD\]bgaard.dk

-Sebastian Baunsgaard is a Ph.D. student at the [Institute of Interactive Systems and Data Science (ISDS)](https://www.tugraz.at/institutes/isds/home/) at
+Sebastian Baunsgaard is a Ph.D. student at [TU Berlin](https://www.tu.berlin/).
+Sebastian previously studied at the [Institute of Interactive Systems and Data Science (ISDS)](https://www.tugraz.at/institutes/isds/home/) at
 [Graz University of Technology](https://www.tugraz.at/home/), Austria.
 His primarily research focus is exploiting data structures in linear algebra programs.
 Sebastian is a frequent contributor to open source code,